danielsaidi/AppIconKit/README.md

     <img src="/Resources/device.png" alt="Screenshot" width=350 />
 </p>

-Please create an issue if you need a demo app that demonstrates how to use this SDK.
-Until then, you can have a look at the SwiftUI previews in the package.
+You can also use the context's `setAlternateAppIcon(...)` to set an icon with code.

+> [!IMPORTANT]
+> Make sure to enable `Include All App Icon Assets` in the app's Info.plist for the app to be able to select icons.
+Also note that you must add both an `.imageset` and an `.appiconset` for each icon, since SwiftUI can't render `.appiconset`.

 ## Documentation & Demo app

-This SDK will get a proper documentation and demo app once it gets more than 100 stars.
+This library will get a proper documentation and demo app once it gets more than 100 stars.

+Until then, check out the getting-started guide above and the demo app below.

+## Demo app

+The demo app lets you explore the library.
+To try it out, just open and run the `Demo` project.